Disease/Disorder

 Available or current treatment guidelines

 Current treatment aims to prevent musculoskeletal injuries and maintain the locomotor apparatus in optimal condition through rehabilitation and clotting factor replacement therapy.
 Rehabilitation requires a clinical evaluation of the patient’s physical state in order to develop a customized therapeutic program.
-Treatment objectives include alleviate pain, improve joint range of motion and proprioception, prevent muscle atrophy, improve muscle power, recover balance and coordination, improve the functional capacity and gait, and ultimately reduce the frequency of joint bleeds and improve quality of life.11
+Treatment objectives include alleviate pain, improve joint range of motion and proprioception, prevent muscle atrophy or joint damage, improve muscle power, recover balance and coordination, improve the functional capacity and gait as well as decrease fear of movement, and ultimately reduce the frequency of joint bleeds and improve quality of life and activity participation.11,15,19

 At different disease stages